bchaffin/bchaffin.github.io/recaman/recaman.markdown

 I computed the Recamán sequence to over 10<sup>612</sup> terms, over a period of about 14 months on an Intel Skylake-generation system with 256GB of memory and a 30TB disk array.
 See below for details on the algorithm.

-Here is a plot of the first 10<sup>612</sup> terms, with log scale (base 10) on both axes:
+Here is a plot of the first 10<sup>612</sup> terms, with log scale (base 10) on both axes.
 ![log-log plot of first 10^612 terms](rec-loglog-1e612.png)

-TBD: graphs, characterization of overall behavior, questions and goal of computation

-### Fast computation
+Each of the little downward spikes (and many more too small or close together to see) is a landing.
+There are several near misses, where the sequence gets quite low without filling the bottom-most hole.
+The lowest it goes after hitting 2406 is a(899989616955022684) = 963744.
+The most dramatic is around term 10<sup>41<sup>, at a(177900612666336352118510768792480139301821) = 2023155.
+After that, the lowest it gets is about 10<sup>27</sup>, around term 10<sup>167</sup>.
+And after 10<sup>612<sup> terms, 852655 remains the smallest missing number.

+TBD: holes under 2^32, records for consecutive add/sub, landings

+## Computation

 Computing terms of the sequence one by one is easy, just following the rule above.
 But we can go faster: in the graphs above we can see that the sequence tends to alternate addition and subtraction, ping-ponging between two ranges of consecutive numbers.
 For example, terms a(6) - a(17) are: 13, 20, 12, 21, 11, 22, 10, 23, 9, 24, 8, 25; these form a lower range of 13 down to 8, and an upper range of 20 up to 25.
 In general, this ping-pong pattern will continue until one of two things happens: